-The post explains the response of inductors to DC and AC voltages as well as when applied with capacitors which is a compliment of inductor.
+The post explains the response of inductors to DC and AC voltages as well as when applied with capacitors which is often used as a complementing part with an inductor.

 Properties of Inductor

 Inductors are known for their property of storing electrical energy in them in the form of magnetic energy.
 This takes place when an inductor is applied with an electric current inside a closed circuit.

 The inductor responds by storing the electrical energy within it to the particular initial instantaneous polarity of the current, and releases the stored energy back into the circuit as soon as the polarity of the current is reversed or the electrical supply is switched OFF.

 This resembles to a capacitor functioning, albeit in the opposite way, since capacitors do not respond to the initial current surge rather stores it gradually.

 Therefore inductors and capacitors complement each when used together in an electronic circuit.